top of page

 The truth is, I’d been walking in The Forest my whole life.
 I just didn’t know it had a name until He left me at its edge.

 There was a children’s book I loved.
 It was about a girl with a secret twin, living in a golden palace beneath the rose bush in her garden.
 A twin who called her “My Very Own.”
 I wished that book was real.
 Every night I would lie in bed and hold it close like a map to somewhere I couldn’t find.
 I'd pray I'd sleep and go there in my dreams.
 I wasn’t unloved.
 I wasn’t abandoned.
 I had parents, a sister, a brother, friends.
-But none of them could reach the part of me that believed I was alone in the world.
+But none of them could reach the part of me that felt alone in the world.
 None of them knew it was there.

 I didn’t cry.
 Even as a baby I didn't cry.
 I didn’t tell anyone how I felt.
 I wouldn't have known how to.
 It was all I knew.
 I adapted.
 I became compliant.
 I became kind.
 I became whatever was needed to make it seem like I fit.
 But even then, I knew I didn't.
 I was always outside, looking in.
 I didn’t know that life was supposed to feel good.
 That it was supposed to be fun.
 I didn’t know that joy was a birthright.
 Life was something you endured.
 Survived.
 'Get through it', said The Voice in my head.
 The Voice was firm: 'Be good, be useful, be quiet.'

-It was that I realised I had never left it.
+The hardest part wasn’t knowing I needed to walk into The Forest.
+It was the realisation that I had never left it.

 He changed that.
 Not with a relationship.
 Not with words.
 With a recognition.
 He looked at me, and for a moment something in me remembered the open field.
 The warmth of The Sun.
 The embrace of the sky.
-The daisy I had once been.
+The sunflower I had once been.

 And then He turned and disappeared.